yngtodd/nuclei/README.rst

     pip install nuclei

-This is the preferred method to install molecules, as it will always install the most recent stable release.
+This will give you the most recent stable release of nuclei.

 From sources
 ------------